 The Pre-eminent Research Enterprise

 NC State has developed into a vital educational and economic resource, with more than 34,000 students and 8,000 faculty and staff.
 A wealth of university outreach and extension programs continue to provide services and education to all sectors of the state’s economy and its citizens.
 Consistently ranked a best value among the nation’s public universities, NC State — the state’s largest university — is an active, vital part of North Carolina life.
-Today, 127 years after its founding, NC State continues to follow its original mission: opening the doors of higher education to the citizens of North Carolina and providing teaching, research and extension that strengthen the state and its economy.
+Today, more than 128 years after its founding, NC State continues to follow its original mission: opening the doors of higher education to the citizens of North Carolina and providing teaching, research and extension that strengthen the state and its economy.